 Fruitland is a somewhat small town located in the state of New Mexico.
 With a population of 6,227 people and two constituent neighborhoods, Fruitland is the 33rd largest community in New Mexico.

-Fruitland is a blue-collar town, with 39.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Fruitland is a town of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Fruitland who work in office and administrative support (12.07%), management occupations (6.98%), and teaching (6.85%).
+When you are in Fruitland, you'll notice that it is more blue-collar than most other communities in America.
+36.71% of Fruitland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Fruitland is a town of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Fruitland who work in office and administrative support (13.87%), teaching (6.92%), and sales jobs (6.72%).

-The population of Fruitland has a very low overall level of education: only 8.92% of people over 25 hold a 4-year college degree or higher.
+The citizens of Fruitland have a very low rate of college education: just 9.67% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 Fruitland is a very ethnically-diverse town.
 The people who call Fruitland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fruitland residents report their race to be Native American, followed by White.
-Important ancestries of people in Fruitland include English, European, Irish, and Danish.
+Important ancestries of people in Fruitland include English, Haitian, Italian, and Norwegian.

 The most common language spoken in Fruitland is English.
 Other important languages spoken here include Navajo and Spanish.